 Poaching is the cause of three out of every five African elephant deaths.
-The problem is so widespread that it even affects how these animals evolve.
-For instance, in high poaching areas, baby elephants are increasingly born without any tusks.
+It is such a widespread problem that it even affects how these animals evolve.
+For instance, in high-poaching areas, baby elephants are increasingly born without any tusks.

-When we saw that ordinary approaches to stopping elephant poachers weren’t working, we tried something new.
-We connected people who had never worked together before—local residents and police, national park rangers and military Intelligence officers who specialised in counter-terrorism.
+When we saw that ordinary approaches to stopping elephant poachers wasn’t working, we tried something new.
+We connected people who had never worked together before—local residents and law enforcement, national park rangers and military Intelligence officers who specialized in counterterrorism.
 The result is a rapid response network called tenBoma.

-Through tenBoma, we identify and stop potential threats—like human-wildlife conflict—and break up wildlife crime networks.
-We use sophisticated technologies and counter-terrorism tactics to harness, analyse, and distribute information about poacher hotspots.
+Through tenBoma, we identify and stop potential threats -- like human-wildlife conflict -- and break up wildlife crime networks.
+We use sophisticated technologies and counterterrorism tactics to harness, analyze, and distribute information about poacher hotspots.
 Then, we step up patrols in those places and ask people in the villages to report suspicious activities to law enforcement officers.

 What is tenBoma?

 At the same time, we train rangers to investigate crime scenes, so they can proactively respond to poaching incidents.
-We also assist local communities with human-wildlife-conflict mitigation, relying on reports from the field to drive predictive analytics and pre-emptive responses.
+We assist local communities with human wildlife-conflict mitigation strategies, relying heavily on reporting from men and women to drive predictive analytics and preemptive responses.

 We launched our pilot initiative in Kenya’s Tsavo Conservation Area.
 One day, a community member saw three suspected poachers travelling near Tsavo.
 They provided a tip through our reporting line.

-Kenyan law enforcement officials were alerted, and they arrested the three men, seizing more than 200 kilograms of ivory.
-Those arrests gave law enforcement officers more information about the poaching network, which led to the arrest of an international ivory buyer in a neighbourhood just outside of Nairobi.
+Kenyan law enforcement officials were alerted, arresting the three men and seizing more than 200 kilograms of ivory.
+Those arrests gave law enforcement officers more information about the poaching network, which led to the arrest of an international ivory buyer in a neighborhood just outside of Nairobi.

-Thanks to these kinds of successes, tenBoma has expanded to include protected areas, community lands, and conservation areas: from the Mara-Serengeti and Greater Kilimanjaro to Mombasa in Kenya and Tanzania, and from Queen Elizabeth to Kampala in Uganda.
+Thanks to these kinds of successes, tenBoma has expanded to include protected areas, community lands, and conservation areas from the Mara-Serengeti to Greater Kilimanjaro, to Mombasa in Kenya and Tanzania, and from Queen Elizabeth to Kampala in Uganda.